-Adaxes enables users to reset their own Active Directory passwords and unlock accounts without any assistance from IT staff.
-The user's identity can be verified either by asking a predefined set of secret questions and/or using verification codes sent via e-mail or SMS.
-In this tutorial you'll learn how to configure and manage the Active Directory Self-Service Password Reset feature of Adaxes.
+Adaxes enables users to reset their own passwords and unlock their accounts without any assistance from the Help Desk or IT staff.
+The user's identity can be verified by answering security questions and/or receiving an SMS or e-mail verification code.

-All aspects of the self password reset process are determined by Password Self-Service Policies.
-A policy defines the methods used to prove the user's identity (secret questions and answers and/or verification codes), the number of questions that must be answered, the list of available and required questions, whether user-defined questions are allowed, account blocking and unlocking options, e-mail notification settings, etc.
+All aspects of the self-password reset process are determined by Password Self-Service policies.
+A policy defines the methods used to prove the user's identity (security questions and/or verification codes), the number of questions to be answered, which questions are mandatory and which are optional, whether user-defined questions are allowed, account blocking and unlocking options, e-mail notification settings, etc.

-You can define different password self-service policies for different sets of users.
-For example, you may want to enforce a stronger policy for IT administrators and Help Desk and a less severe policy for other users.
-A policy can be effective for all users in an AD domain, for all users located in an Organizational Unit, for members of groups and Business Units, for individual users, etc. If necessary, you can exclude specific users, groups, OUs, and Business Units from the activity scope of a policy.
+The policy-based approach allows you to apply different levels of security to different users and groups.
+For example, you can enforce strict policies to privileged users, such as administrators and Help Desk operators, and less severe policies to other users.
+A policy can be assigned to all users within an Active Directory domain, users located in an Organizational Unit, members of groups and Business Units, individual users, etc. If necessary, you can exclude specific users, groups, OUs, and Business Units from the scope of a policy.

-To create a password self-service policy, perform the following steps:
+To create a policy for password self-service, perform the following steps:

-In the Result Pane (located to the right), click New.
+In the Password Self-Service Policies section located to the right, click New.

 Follow the instructions in the Create Policy for Password Self-Service wizard.